Nicholas Tse: How top actor went from action movies to baking cookies

 A big moment of recognition came late last year, when Tse was invited to join six chefs from Michelin-starred restaurants to prepare a gala dinner at the Grand Hyatt hotel in Macau.

 Dressed in a military-inspired outfit, Tse plated up his "rose blossom" dessert on stage in a flamboyant performance.
-He says he arrived four days prior to the event to prepare.
+He says he arrived four days prior to the event to preLpare.

 Cooking with "six chefs with 14 Michelin stars between them, including Alain Ducasse, and serving up their dishes to 500 guests in a ballroom was quite an experience," Tse said.